k8shell-io/docs/docs/concepts/ssh-proxy/communication-flows.md

 Users connect to SSH Proxy using a *user string* that contains their username and configuration parameters like blueprint name or repository details (see [User string specification](user-string) for details).
 SSH Proxy parses this user string to extract the username and parameters, then looks up the corresponding internal user identity.

 When no user identity is found, SSH Proxy checks whether the user can be onboarded through available identity providers.
 If onboarding is supported, it automatically initiates the onboarding process.
+When authentication fails, SSH proxy publishes the failed authentication attempt via NATS messaging middleware.
+See [IP Address Protection](ip-protection) for more details.

 The following diagram shows the communication flow for user discovery and onboarding.